mbailey/keycutter/README.md

 Creating SSH configuration file /home/alex/.keycutter/ssh/config.d/github-alexdoe Adding SSH key to GitHub for auth and commit/tag signing: /home/alex/.keycutter/ssh/keys/laptop@github-alexdoe Upload public key to GitHub for auth and commit signing using Github CLI?
-(Y/n) y ✓ Logged in to github.com as mbailey (keyring)
+(Y/n) y ✓ Logged in to github.com as someuser (keyring)
 ?
 You're already logged into github.com.
 Do you want to re-authenticate?
 No GitHub CLI: Required scopes are available.
 Adding SSH authentication key (/home/alex/.keycutter/ssh/keys/laptop@github-alexdoe.pub) to GitHub